European Solar Prize

 The European Solar Prizes are a series of awards which have been given annually since 1994 by the European Association for Renewable Energy (EUROSOLAR) located in Bonn, Germany.
 The prizes are awarded to individuals or organizations for outstanding contributions to the utilization and applications of renewable energy in all its available forms.

 Selection

-The competition for the European Solar Prizes is run concurrently in several European countries, through the different EUROSOLAR section members.
+The European Solar Prizes competition is held simultaneously across multiple European countries, organized by various EUROSOLAR section members.
 All winners of the European Solar Prizes are selected from the entrants for the national Solar Prizes in each country and from the applications directly received at EUROSOLAR Germany.

 The entrants for the national Solar Prizes are selected in the following European countries: